Self-Help Groups Complex Post-Traumatic Stress Disorder

 Welcome, we’re glad you’re here!
 We are a group (now an association of groups) of people who support each other on the often difficult and complex journey of healing from CPTSD.

-We have different groups: Online groups, a Berlin group, a reading group, a nervous system regulation exercise group, two reading & exercise groups.
+We have several groups: online groups, a Berlin group, a reading group, a nervous system regulation exercise group, two reading & exercise groups.
 The group size is 4-9 participants each.
 The Berlin group meets in Moabit, all other groups take place online.
-All times are in CET timezone, and you can join from anywhere on the world.
+All times are in CET time zone, and you can join from anywhere around the world.

 It is important to us to treat each other with respect, appreciation and consideration.
-We offer a safe space for everything difficult, but always with the aim of supporting us on our healing journey.
-We meet anonymously and everything we say remains confidential.
-The technical basis for our safe space is free, open-source and end-to-end encrypted software.
-We provide psychological safety together by actively practicing our group rules.
+We offer a safe space to support each other on our healing journey.
+We meet anonymously.
+Everything remains confidential.
+We use free, open-source and end-to-end encrypted software.
+All meetings follow specific group rules, which ensure a safe environment.

-If you’re interested, send us a message to mail@kptbs.de and we’re looking forward to getting to know you.
+If you’re interested, please email us at mail@kptbs.de and we’re looking forward to getting to know you.

 Contents